Last Updated on

 Though the University’s founder, General Samuel Chapman Armstrong, a son of Hawaiin based missionaries, was white, he led several black troops during the Civil War, and modeled Hampton College after his parent’s motto: Hands, Head, Heart.

 Black missionary William Sheppard brought back one of the museum’s prized possessions: a riveting Kuba mask from the Congo.
 The reason he scored such a precious gift?
-Sheppard, regarded as the Kuba’s reincarnated King, was ceremoniously accepted into the mask-bestowing Royal Family.
-The current Kuba King’s young brother attended Hampton for his MBA, and so the tradition continues.
+The Kuba regarded Sheppard as their reincarnated King.
+Thus, the Royal family accepted him with reverence, and this mask.
+The current Kuba King’s young brother attended Hampton for his MBA.
+And so the tradition continues.

 The Museum showcases 200 years of African-American Fine Art, as well as emerging contemporary artists and African, Native American, Asian, and Pacific Island artifacts.

-But one of the most thrilling pieces on display is one of the three pens that Abe Lincoln used to sign the Emancipation Proclamation.
+Plus, one of the three pens Abe Lincoln used to sign the Emancipation Proclamation is also on display.
+A most thrilling artifact.
 Open Mon-Fri 8am-5pm, Sat.
 Noon-4, free, donations welcomed.

 Not so offbeat, but it’s a cool and easy way to see the area.
 Memorial Day – Labor Day Tues – Sat 10am, 2pm, $25 adults, $12 kids.